Get money-saving tips in your inbox.

 When purchasing a car insurance policy from any insurance provider, you need to know what you’re covered for and to what extent.

 For instance, do you know if you’re covered in the event your tires are slashed while parked on the street overnight?
-What if, after returning to your car in a grocery store parking lot, you discover someone has smashed into the back of your vehicle and fled the scene?
-Will your insurance policy pay for damages to your car if you get into a collision while driving?
+What if, after returning to your car in a grocery store parking lot, you discover someone has smashed into the back of your vehicle, and fled the scene?

 Your auto policy is not a maintenance contract.
-It does not cover the costs of wear and tear on your vehicle or its upkeep.
+It does not cover the costs of wear and tear on your vehicle, or its upkeep.
 While car insurance policies vary in coverage and price from one insurer to another and in each province, the one you choose to buy needs to be tailored to your specific needs.

 Let’s go over what a basic insurance policy covers in Ontario and Alberta and a few coverage options you can add to ensure you’re fully protected.